 August 2018 Update- The storm event of August 11, 2018 and subsequent precipitation caused significant flooding and concomitant damages in the Township of Little Falls and the Borough of Woodland Park, New Jersey.
 These municipalities comprise the project area for the Peckman River Basin, New Jersey, Flood Risk Management Feasibility Study.
 The study team is gathering information on this event and coordinating with the affected municipalities to ascertain the damages caused by this event.
 The Peckman study has identified a plan to provide flood risk management in Little Falls and Woodland Park and is continuing to analyze this plan, which would be recommended for implementation when the study completes, if warranted.
 Less serious flooding occurred elsewhere in New Jersey from the Passaic River and its tributaries.
-The Corps of Engineers will continue to monitor affected areas in the Peckman and Passaic River Basins as the autumn storm season begins
+The Corps of Engineers will continue to monitor affected areas in the Peckman and Passaic River Basins.

 The New York District has released the Draft Integrated Feasibility Report/Environmental Assessment (DIFR/EA) and Appendices for public availability and review on its website on 07 May 2018.
-The public review period occurs during the period from 07 May 2018 to 05 June 2018.
+The public review period occurred during the period from 07 May 2018 to 05 June 2018.

 ***Notice of Availability***